Do Scientists Pray? Answers Einstein

 “My religiosity consists of a humble admiration of the infinitely superior spirit that reveals itself in the little that we can comprehend about the knowable world.
 That deeply emotional conviction of the presence of a superior reasoning power, which is revealed in the incomprehensible universe, forms my idea of God.”

-“I prefer the attitude of humility corresponding to the weakness of our intellectual understanding of nature and of our own being,” he adds, in a statement I find particularly fascinating.
+In another statement, one I find particularly fascinating, Einstein adds, “I prefer the attitude of humility corresponding to the weakness of our intellectual understanding of nature and of our own being.”

-And it isn’t merely about faith.
-We are all entitled to our faith or a lack of it.
+It isn’t merely about faith.
+We are all entitled to our faith.
+Or a lack of it.
 All of us, however, could use a little humility in our acceptance of not knowing.

 Also, if it helps, remember that even Einstein didn’t have all the answers.

-In case you want more, there’s an entire chapter titled ‘Einstein’s God’ in Walter Isaacson’s biography of Einstein.
+In case you want more, there’s an entire chapter titled ‘Einstein’s God’ in Walter Isaacson’s biography of the genius scientist.
 As far as I’m concerned, I found the whole book to be immensely inspiring.
 And I would gladly recommend it to you.

 Abandoned Curiosities is a reader-supported newsletter.
-Make sure to subscribe to continue receiving new posts every Thursday.
+Make sure to subscribe to continue receiving new posts as they come out.